dekuNukem/duckyPad/README.md

 ## Video

-Here's a silly video showing kbord in action, as well as the timelapse of me building it.
+Here's a silly video showing duckypad in action, as well as the timelapse of me building it.

 https://www.youtube.com/watch?v=EGLLCtRuEuM

 ## Getting started

-Please see [this guide](./getting_started.md) on how to use your kbord.
+Please see [this guide](./getting_started.md) on how to use your duckypad.

 ## Making one yourself